munetomo-maruyama/mmRISC-1/README.md

 # mmRISC-1 : RISC-V RV32IMAFC Core for MCU

-“mmRISC_1” is a RISC-V compliant CPU core with RV32IM[A][F]C ISA for MCU.
-Overview of mmRISC-1 specifications are shown in Table 1.1. “mmRISC” stands for “much more RISC”.
+“mmRISC_1” is a RISC-V compliant CPU core with RV32IM[A][F]C ISA for MCU.<br>
+The “mmRISC” stands for “much more RISC”.

 ## ISA
 RV32IM[A][F]C (configurable)